NaughtPressOrg/Novel_formatting/README.md

 Everything I have learned for formatting a novel with LaTeX.
 LaTeX is generally used for formatting manuals and scientific text books, but it can be adapted to provide a professional typesetting and formatting environment for fiction novels.

-Please just use this as a framework and reference, I am still very new to LaTeX so there could be many things that I am not doing entirely correctly.
+Please use this as a framework and reference, I am still very new to LaTeX so there could be many things that I am not doing entirely correctly.

 I made all of this on a machine with Ubuntu 16.04, but I believe all software detailed is supported on Linux, Mac OS, and Windows.